Miss Robin Hood: Plot

 A writer named Henry Wrigley creates a comic strip character named Miss Robin Hood for a children's story paper.
 It is a modernized retelling of the Robin Hood legend in which the heroine robs banks with the assistance of a gang of teenage girls and then redistributes the money.

 Unfortunately the cartoon is dropped from the paper, and Wrigley leaves his job.
 However, Miss Honey, who is director of a home for the orphans of London in Hampstead, recruits Wrigley to carry out a little light safebreaking, believing that he has such skills because he created Miss Robin Hood.
 Difficulties arise when Scotland Yard becomes involved.

 Production

 Filming began at Southall Studios in the last week of March 1952.
 The film features a variety of unusual camerawork, such as unexpected extreme close-ups and fast motion sequences.
-Disney were making The Story of Robin Hood at the time and were reportedly unhappy that the Group 3 film could be confused with theirs.
+Disney was making The Story of Robin Hood at the time and its executives were reportedly unhappy that the Group 3 film could be confused with theirs.